Inhomogeneous turbulence for the Wick nonlinear Schr\"odinger equation: Introduction

 \subsection{Wick NLS}

 Formally, the WNLS is defined by replacing the product in the nonlinearity of NLS with the \emph{Wick product} $\odot$ , which will be defined in \S\ref{sec:wick-product}.
 The equation is given by

 where the parameter $\lambda \in \mathbb{R} \backslash \{0\}$ is the \emph{strength of nonlinearity}.
 We assume that $\lambda$ is small so that we are in the weakly nonlinear setting.
 This is one of the parameters involved in the thermodynamic limit that will be taken to obtain the kinetic theory.
 The sign of $\lambda$ is unimportant in our analysis and will henceforth be fixed as \emph{positive} for concreteness.
+We should mention here that a quintic version of this equation has been introduced by De Suzzoni in \cite{DS22} to investigate other interesting questions in wave turbulence theory.